Detection of Performance Interference Among Network Slices in 5G/6G Systems: Numerical Studies

 \subsection{Numerical Results}

-For our numerical studies, we vary (a) the number of available samples $T$, (b) the measurement noise variance $\sigma^2$, and (c) the weight $w_S$.
-For each fixed set of parameters, we report the average of 25 randomly generated resource allocation matrices ${\bf A}$.
+We vary (a) the number of available samples or sample size $T \in \{300, 500, 700, 1000\}$ and (b) the weight $w_S \in \{0.1, 0.15, 0.2, 0.25, 0.3\}$.
+The measurement noise variance is fixed at $\sigma^2 = 0.1^2$.
+In subsection~\ref{subsubsec:Robustness}, we study how the noise variance affects the performance of the proposed algorithm for identifying shared resources.
 Every NS utilizes at least one resource, and each resource is shared by at least two NSs.
 This guarantees that every NS shares at least one resource with one or more NSs.
 Furthermore, we ensure that no two resources are shared by the identical set of NSs.\footnote{Since our goal is to identify different sets of NSs that interfere with each other, it is not important whether one shared resource introduces the interference among a set of NSs or it is caused by more than one resource shared by the same set of NSs.}